 Proof

-For completeness, let us briefly show that the three propositions—the axiom of choice, Zermelo’s theorem, and Zorn’s lemma—are equivalent.
-We used the axiom of choice to prove Zermelo’s theorem and Zorn’s lemma, so now we need to construct a choice function using each of Zermelo’s theorem and Zorn’s lemma.
+For completeness, let us briefly show that the three statements—the axiom of choice, Zermelo’s theorem, and Zorn’s lemma—are equivalent.
+Since we used the axiom of choice to prove Zermelo’s theorem and Zorn’s lemma, it now suffices to construct a choice function from each of Zermelo’s theorem and Zorn’s lemma.

 References